lgeorgieff/lsdpl/README.md

 # List all duplicates inside the folder ~/Music and do not print errors (e.g. permission denied).
 lsdpl --suppress-errors ~/Music
 # Remove all duplicates from the folders ~/Music and ~/MyMusic and do not print errors (e.g. permission denied).
-# The first encounter of a file for which a duplicate exists is considered as the original.
+# The first encounter (last modified time) of a file for which a duplicate exists is considered as the original.
 lsdpl --suppress-errors --remove-last ~/Music ~/MyMusic
 # Remove all duplicates from the folder ~/Music.
-# The last encounter of a file for which a duplicate exists is considered as the original.
+# The last encounter (last modified time) of a file for which a duplicate exists is considered as the original.
 lsdpl --remove-first ~/Music# Remove all duplicates from the folder ~/Music.
 # The last encounter of a file for which a duplicate exists is considered as the original.
 Eventually all symlinks
 # that are orphaned are removed.